 Sneakers are an essential part of any wardrobe.
 While regular sneakers have long been a favorite of every footwear enthusiast, vegan sneakers are the new black of 2020.

-From the notable athletic brands like Nike and Adidas to the all-vegan shoe brands like Loom Footwear, vegan shoes have taken the sneaker culture by fire.
+From the notable athletic brands like Nike Loom Footwear, vegan shoes and animal cruelty free shoes have taken the sneaker culture by fire.
 There are dozens of vegan sneaker brands, so you don't have to compromise on style anymore.

 Want to know more about the future of footwear?
 Keep reading to find out why vegan sneakers are the hottest trend in 2020.